⚡ Quick answer

 Bidding — physical or online

 Registered members bid on the vehicle.
 Physical auctions involve bidders in lanes watching vehicles pass on conveyor systems.
-Most major Japanese auctions now also offer online bidding, allowing export agents worldwide to bid remotely.
+Most major auctions now also offer online bidding, allowing export agents worldwide to bid remotely in real time.
 The hammer falls at the highest bid above the seller's reserve price.

 5